 I'm a Singaporean-American writer, curator, and educator based in New York.
 My research is primarily concerned with time-based media, performance, and other forms critically engaged with new technologies.
 I am committed to supporting historically overlooked practitioners in these areas.
 Currently, I am completing a year-long curatorial fellowship at the Queens Museum.

 In 2017, I co-founded EST (Eastern Standard Time) with artists Diane Zhou and Son Kit.
 We are a curatorial collective that questions the Western imaginary of Asia as a monolithic entity.
-While overly-expansive, orientalist definitions make it impossible to ascribe cultural, political, or geographical unity to Asia, we’re interested in its potential as a call to organize across a spectrum of experience.
+While overly-expansive, orientalist definitions make it impossible to ascribe cultural, political, or geographical unity to Asia, we’re interested in its potential as a call to organize across a spectrum of experiences.
 In 2018 we curated two exhibitions touching on these topics.